 Services that do not require prior authorization

-- Dialysis services rendered at freestanding or hospital-based outpatient dialysis facilities (which would include supplies used at the facilities for the dialysis).
+- Dialysis services rendered at freestanding or hospital-based outpatient dialysis facilities including supplies used at the facilities for the dialysis (in-network)

 Service for which notification is required

 - Maternity obstetrical services (after the first visit) and outpatient care (includes 30-hour observations).

 - All newborn deliveries.